Skip to content

 }

-The handler runs synchronously in the originating SendMessage request scope.
+The handler runs synchronously in the originating SendMessage request scope (in-memory bus, synchronous dispatch).
 If the write or push fails, the SendMessage call fails.
 That’s deliberate — fail-fast over silent loss of notifications.
 If you need it to be optional later, wrap with a try-catch and log.
+The tenant-mismatch guard exists because the DbContext captures its tenant at construction — a publisher that didn’t establish the Finbuckle tenant context would otherwise leak rows cross-tenant silently.

 The row type